Who We Are

 Born and raised in Austin, Rob has been part of Colorado River Land Trust since its inception.
 He attended Texas State University after a four-year career serving his country in the United States Marine Corps.
 He became a licensed real estate agent, embarking on a successful career selling farm and ranch properties in south and central Texas, and worked as a hunting guide on ranches throughout the state.
 As the conservation director, Rob works closely with private landowners helping them to fulfill their conservation goals for their property.
 Spending time outdoors and doing a job you genuinely love is the perfect fit for someone with Rob’s background.

 With over a decade of marketing, public relations, and nonprofit experience, Hope manages Colorado River Land Trust’s membership, events, and outreach programs.

 Hope grew up on the banks of Barton Creek on her family’s national award-winning farmstead goat dairy, Pure Luck Farm and Dairy in Dripping Springs, Texas.
 Outside of working on her family’s central Texas farm, she worked for several years in destination marketing for tourism organizations.
-She currently serves on the City of Dripping Springs Bird City Designation committee and is also on the board of directors for the Dripping Springs Women’s Club.
+She is a City of Dripping Springs Parks and Recreation Commissioner and currently serves on the City of Dripping Springs Bird City Designation committee and is also on the board of directors for the Dripping Springs Women’s Club.

 Hope can often be found on a central Texas river in her kayak with a fly rod in hand, or enjoying a peaceful evening on the front porch with her husband and two Australian Shepherds, Quigley and Claude.